supabase/splinter/docs/0017_foreign_table_in_api.md

 -- Create a new schema
 create schema private;

--- Move the foreign table out of the API search path alter foreign table public.some_foreign_table set schema private;
+-- Move the foreign table out of the API's exposed schemas alter foreign table public.some_foreign_table set schema private;

 -- Make sure the API roles still have access to the FDW